 Typically, land use planning is coordinated with the street hierarchy to provide appropriate levels of traffic and access.
 Under this concept access is freely provided on all local streets, is distance separated on collector streets, and is restricted to intersections and designated turning points on arterials.
-Low and moderate density residential uses are appropriate on local streets, higher density residential uses should be guided towards collector and arterial streets, and commercial or business along arterials.
+Low and moderate density residential uses are appropriate on local streets, highhigher density residential on collectorsuses should be guided towards collector and arterial streets, and commercial or business onalong arterials.